aces/Loris-MRI/docs/02-Install.md

     * By default, any scan will be inserted if it matches an `mri_protocol` table entry.
     * To **whitelist/blacklist** specific scan types -- *e.g.* in the case of
-    protocol exclusion, case sensitivity or labelling variance -- modify the subroutine, *e.g.*:
+    protocol exclusion, case sensitivity or labeling variance -- modify the subroutine, *e.g.*:

 ```perl